pantheon-systems/documentation/source/content/email.md

 ### WordPress Password Reset Emails Are Not Delivered

+The password reset email may not be delivered.
 This happens when the current URL does not match the URL that is stored in the environment's `wp_options` table.
 Emails will only be sent if the URLs match.
-This also applies to any email sent by WordPress, such as when a new user is added.
+This applies to all emails sent by WordPress, including instances when a new user is added.

+In the following example, a password reset email will not be sent because the URL is not listed in the table:

 current URL: `https://dev-example.pantheonsite.io/wp-login.php?action=lostpassword`